gift-surg/RabbitBrainAnalysis/README.md

 + Main work in progress is under `danny_approval`.
 [Danny](https://github.com/SebastianoF/DummyForMRI) (see crash testing) is a dummy dataset created with the github repository
 DummyForMRI.
 Under danny approval we intend to develop some automatic testing to automatically perform the pipeline on the Danny, and check possible issues.

-+ An improvement should be made in changing the structure of how the parameter files are defined.
++ Improve parameters files `subject_parameters_creator.py`.
-Currently there is a single file instantiating an element of the class `SubjectParameters`, that is than saved to a single file, retrieved in each part of the code.
-Probably using a single .yaml file, for each subject, with a yaml_parameters_checker method and a yaml_parameters_creator, would be a better design.
+Currently there is a single file instantiating an element of the class `SubjectParameters`.
+Re-design with yaml parameter file yaml_parameters_checker method and a yaml_parameters_creator.

 #### Memorandum - git usage: